Trig customers often ask, what’s significant about a Mode S transponder?

 Transponders have evolved to become more efficient and provide better information, by using Mode S and ADS-B technologies.
 Many legacy Mode A/C transponders were based upon valve technology which generates large amounts of heat.
 Increasingly these transponders are beyond their service life and when they break repairs can be costly and parts difficult to obtain.
 In contrast Trig Mode S transponders use solid state technology, which allows them to run more efficiently and much cooler.

-Finally, the other advantage of Trig Mode S equipment is that it comes ready for ADS-B. This new surveillance technology is explained elsewhere on this site.
+Finally, the other advantage of Trig Mode S equipment is that it comes ready for ADS-B Out.
+This enhanced surveillance technology is explained elsewhere on this site.
 You may notice that Mode S transponders are referred to as 1090ES capable.
-This is the transmission frequency used – 1090 MHz for ADS-B transmissions, this is an ICAO international standard used worldwide.
+This is the transmission frequency used – 1090 MHz for ADS-B Out transmissions, this is an ICAO international standard used worldwide.